Extrapolative Controlled Sequence Generation via Iterative Refinement: Introduction

-Our key observation is that although sequences of disjoint target values (e.g., stable and unstable proteins) have very different distributions, the transformation from one sequence to a slightly better sequence is more generalizable across different attribute values.
-For example, in text generation, the sentiment can be strengthened by adding adverbs of degree; in drug design, better proteins are often selected through an evolution from successive mutants.
-Therefore, we propose to decompose the problem into making a series of local improvements (that can be learned from the training data) to a base sequence $\vx_0$.
-Our intuition is that a model that uses the relative relationship between pairs of examples to learn local edits (or mutants) is more likely to generalize beyond the training distribution by applying these improvements in succession.\footnote{These iterative improvements are internal to our model and thus not analogous to rounds in directed evolution~\cite{arnold1998design} which typically require access to a wet lab experiment (or oracle) after each round.}
+Our main assumption is that even though sequences with different target values, such as stable and unstable proteins, have distinct distributions, the process of transforming one sequence into a {\em slightly improved} version is applicable to different ranges of attribute values.
+For instance, in drug design, better proteins are often achieved by evolving from successive mutants, and in text generation, the sentiment can be strengthened by adding adverbs of degree.
+Therefore, we propose to the problem into a series of local improvements made to a base sequence $\vx_0$.
+Our intuition is that this local improvement is stable across attribute values.
+Thus we can learn these local edits (or mutants) on the training distribution and apply it in succession at inference time to extrapolate to new ranges of attribute values.\footnote{These iterative improvements are internal to our model and thus not analogous to rounds in directed evolution~\cite{arnold1998design}, which typically require access to a wet lab experiment (or oracle) after each round.}

-As shown in Figure~\ref{fig:fig1}, to train this local editor, we synthetically generate close pairs of sequences using masked language modeling~\cite{devlin-etal-2019-bert}, such that they differ marginally in attribute values.
+As shown in Figure~\ref{fig:fig1}, to train the local editor, we synthetically generate close pairs of sequences using a masked language model~\cite{devlin-etal-2019-bert}, such that they differ marginally in attribute values.
 During inference, our model uses two control tags, \texttt{<inc>} for increment and \texttt{<dec>} for decrement, to locally improve a sequence in the desired direction.
-Increasing the number of such iterations on the sequence allows our model to showcase extrapolation.
+Increasing the number of edits on the sequence enables extrapolation.
 We call our approach \modelname (\modelacc).